 Ms. Mand began her in house career at Gap, Inc., in San Francisco, representing Gap, Banana Republic and Old Navy with their franchise ventures across the Globe.
 Ms. Mand then worked for 24 Hour Fitness in their transaction group before moving back to the DC area.
 Upon her return to DC, Ms. Mand sat as the first General Counsel for PLASTICS and then became the primary attorney assisting nearly 450 hotels, managed by Interstate Hotels & Resorts.

-Currently, Ms. Mand works at National Geographic (recently acquired by The Walt Disney Company) and is the head attorney servicing National Geographic Expeditions (Travel).
+Currently, Ms. Mand works at The Walt Disney Company and is the head attorney servicing National Geographic Expeditions and Adventures by Disney (Travel).
 She is the DC representative for Disney Lawyers of Color (DLOC) for the DC Chapter.
 A group created within the very large Disney legal team globally to support the diverse lawyers and offer a resource for something that is very important to Disney’s General Counsel, Alan Braverman.

 Casiya Thaniel is a senior attorney at Microsoft providing legal support to clients responsible for enterprise customers in the $2 Billion - U.S. Financial Services Industry.
 Casiya negotiates complex cloud technology deals and assists the U.S. Commercial business team drive revenue by hosting technology events and speaking regularly on digital transformation, artificial intelligence, privacy, cyber security, and the importance of cloud literacy.
 In her prior role, she supported Xbox and PC products for large U.S. retailers, where she primarily focused on marketing, sales, and antitrust concerns.

 Casiya holds a B.B.A. from Howard University, Master’s Certificate in Commercial Contract Management from George Washington University/ESI International and a J.D. from North Carolina Central University.
 She is a Certified Information Privacy Professional-U.S. and an alum of the Leadership Council on Legal Diversity.
 Casiya is on the board of trustees for the Holy Trinity Day School in Maryland and the Executive Committee of the National Bar Association – Commercial Law Section.